matt-usurp/grok/README.md

 This is a utility that works similar to `instance()` but in a more simplified way, it can be better expressed through the type `<T>(in: Partial<T>) => T`.
 Again, this is intended for use with testing where a full `T` is needed but your test is asserting just a `Partial<T>`.

-> This is intended more of a utility around types not less about functionality.
+> This is intended more of a utility around types and less about functionality.

 ```ts
 import { partial } from '@matt-usurp/grok/testing';